DartML/PPO-Stein-Control-Variate/evaluation/README.md

 ```

 ## Notice
-Currently the evaluation code is a little messy.
+Currently the evaluation code is a little messy and not tested thoroughly.
 We will make it clean and easy for testing soon.